kwilkins/dnd/docs/west-marches/down-time-actions.md

 Improve this feature to level 4 to gain the following feature:

 * Increase the number of hireling slots by 3
-* Increase the loyalty die to a d12

 ## Monument of Heroes (level 2)
 A statue of Muriel in a heroic pose